 National Christmas Tree Lighting Ceremony

-Tickets: Free tickets were distributed through an online lottery.
-The lottery is now closed.
+Tickets: Free tickets are distributed each year through an online lottery.
+The lottery details will be announced in late October.

 During the National Christmas Tree Lighting Ceremony, nationally known entertainers and a military band perform and the President brings a message of peace to the nation and the world.